Do you have genital prolapse?

 If you answer yes, then you may be a candidate for a pessary fitting.

 What is a pessary?

 A pessary is a device made of medical grade silicone that is inserted into the vagina to help support the vaginal walls and thus assists with proper alignment of the prolapsed organs; the uterus, bladder and rectum.
-Elizabeth will preform a pelvic exam and determine which type of pessary will provide the best result with each individual patient.
+We will preform a pelvic exam and determine which type of pessary will provide the best result with each individual patient.